UConnCQM/dockerized-superAdam/README.md

-# dockerized-superAdam
-A version of superAdam leveraging docker containers
+# A dockerized version of superAdam